 KMB has represented Mr. Reiter since the late summer of 2017.
 In the past year, KMB has assisted Mr. Reiter with providing information to state and federal law enforcement about Weinstein’s conduct, and with proceedings related to The Weinstein Company’s bankruptcy filing in mid-2018.

-Katz, Marshall & Banks represents Patricia Wulf, the first woman to come forward publicly with information detailing the sexual harassment she was subjected to by opera star Placido Domingo.
+Katz, Marshall & Banks represents Patricia Wulf, the first woman to come forward publicly with information detailing the sexual harassment she was subjected to by opera star Placido Domingo, and Angela Turner Wilson, another professional singer with similar allegations regarding Domingo.
 In interviews with the Associated Press and National Public Radio, Ms. Wulf detailed Domingo’s repeated unwelcome sexual advances and propositions that created a sexually hostile work environment for women.

-Her courage in attaching her name to her accusations ultimately resulted in other women coming forward, which in turn led to Domingo withdrawing from his Met Opera performances and submitting his resignation as the director of the Los Angeles Opera.
-Domingo has now either withdrawn from or been removed from all scheduled performances with U.S. opera companies.
+Wulf and Wilson’s courage in attaching their names to their accusations ultimately resulted in other women coming forward, which in turn led to Domingo withdrawing from his Met Opera performances and submitting his resignation as the director of the Los Angeles Opera.
+Domingo has now either withdrawn from or been removed from all scheduled performances with U.S. opera companies, and several in Europe.

 Ms. Kim made headlines when she was voted off “Survivor” after reporting unwanted and inappropriate touching by another contestant, Dan Spilo, in a direct-to-camera interview during the show.
 Although CBS subsequently issued a “formal warning” to Mr. Spilo, it allowed him to remain in the competition.
 Ms. Kim was voted off the show later in that same episode, due in part to other contestants’ manipulation of her report to producers.
 It was not until several episodes later, following another incident of inappropriate touching, that CBS finally removed Mr. Spilo from the competition.